youyanggu/covid19_projections/about.md

 {% include iframe_ny_comparison.html %}

-New York reached its peak of 800 deaths on April 9-10.
-As of April 11, the IHME model was projecting 42-196 deaths for NY on April 24, 14 days after the peak.
-That is a decrease of 90% from the peak.
-However, 15 days after Italy reached its peak deaths at 917, they still reported 619 deaths.
-So assuming that New York deaths will drop 90% in 15 days when Italy dropped only 30% was an extremely optimistic viewpoint.
-As of April 11, we forecasted that NY will report 206 - 514 deaths on April 24.

-On April 11, IHME also was projecting 13,463 (9,382 - 24,236) total deaths for New York.
-Due to the reason above, we believe this is an underestimate.
+The above graph compares our projections from April 17 with the IHME projections.
+As you can see, the IHME projections have been quite off.

 [Click here](#model-comparison-with-ihme) for our most recent estimates for New York.

-*April 18 Update:* New York has reported 17,671 deaths, already 4,000 more deaths than IHME's projection for August.

 ### Italy